sandeepdevamisra/Big-Integer-Library/README.md

 2. Exponentiation.
 3. GCD of two numbers.
 4. Factorial.
-- _Note: For all the operations, input will be such that the number of digits in output won’t exceed 3000 digits._
+- _Note: For all the operations, input should be such that the number of digits in output won’t exceed 3000 digits._